zogzog/cubicweb/doc/book/en/tutorials/advanced/part04_ui-base.rst

 ..
 Note::

-    * Adapters have been introduced in CubicWeb 3.9 / cubicweb-folder 1.8.

     * As seen earlier, we want to **replace** the folder's `ITree` adapter by our implementation, hence the custom `registration_callback` method.